Why is the IGFA conducting this project?

 First and foremost, you will be taking an active role to help improve recreational catch data.
 Data such as these are crucial to improving our fisheries for the long term.
 On an individual level, using the app faithfully will give you an insight to your own fishing that you have not ever seen before.
 You and only you will be able to see exactly where you are catching your fish on interactive satellite imagery.
 You will be able to see how your catch rates and species composition change over time and space, and you will also be able to generate reports that give you insight into where, when, and how you catch the most fish!
 For participating in this very important and exclusive project, we will also be offering promotional items such as protective cases for iPhones, IGFA Official Measuring Devices, Costa sunglasses and more!

-Why isn’t my fish listed when I use Visual Recognition?
+Why isn’t my fish listed when I use Visual Identification?

-During this trial phase, only the following fish can be submitted for Visual Recognition:
+During this trial phase, only the following fish can be submitted for Visual Identification:

 - Common snook